Auction Insights is the key that unlocks so much online advertising awareness. You just need to know how and when to turn it…

 Adjust your bids by 100-300% on competitor’s keywords to re-target someone who clicked through to your website.

-Be sure to negative brand communication terms such as “phone”, “support” and “contact”
+Be sure to negative brand communication terms such as “phone”, “support” and “contact”… as you don’t want their support enquiries!

 Like most reporting, Auction Insights isn’t perfect.